-Colorado has recorded 122 WARN filings over the past 24 months, affecting 10,915 workers across 75 companies.
+Colorado has recorded 118 WARN filings over the past 24 months, affecting 11,888 workers across 73 companies.
 The most active filer is Amentum with 10 filings.
-Most filings are concentrated in Denver, Pueblo, and Arapahoe/Douglas.
-Of these, 56 involved facility closures and 35 were layoff events.
-Filing dates range from Mar 21, 2024 through Feb 26, 2026.
+Most filings are concentrated in Denver, Pueblo, and Pikes Peak.
+Of these, 56 involved facility closures and 29 were layoff events.
+Filing dates range from May 13, 2024 through Apr 17, 2026.
+Employers provided an average of 53 days notice before the effective date.
+Filings in the most recent quarter were lower than the prior quarter, with 8 compared to 17.

 Last 24 Months